leonoverweel/dutch-hackathons/README.md

 # Dutch Hackathons - hackathonlist.nl

 Want to attend a hackathon in the Netherlands?
 Together, we're building the most comprehensive list of Dutch hackathons.
 Do you know about a hackathon that's not on this list?
-Check out the [contribution guide](#contributing) below.
+Check out the [contribution guide](#contributing) below to add it yourself, or send an email to [l.overweel@gmail.com](mailto:l.overweel@gmail.com).

 ## Upcoming Hackathons